paasmaker/paasmaker/documentation/source/administrator-paasmaker-org.rst

 Deploying your first application
 --------------------------------

-As a test, you can deploy the example paasmaker-tornado-advanced application to make sure that the system is working correctly.
+As a test, you can deploy the example ``sample-python-simple`` application to make sure that the system is working correctly.
 To do this, you can create a new application in the control panel, pointing it to the git URL for that
 application:

 .. code-block:: bash

-	git@bitbucket.org:paasmaker/paasmaker-python-simple.git
+	git@bitbucket.org:paasmaker/sample-python-simple.git

 Once you've created the application, you should be able to start it and then visit it via the URLs provided by the control panel.
 When you're done, you